 The best way to show correct knife handling is by illustration.
 There are a ton of videos on YouTube about knife safety and knife handling.
 Here is a short one (about 2 minutes) from le Cordon Bleu culinary school.
 It shows holding and cutting for both maximum safety and the least amount of strain to your hand:

 As you see, there's more than one "correct" way to hold a knife.
 The most important thing is that the knife is stable and your fingers are out of the way.
 Experiment with the different grips to find the one that feels the most comfortable to you.
-(My favorite grip is to choke up on the blade with one or two fingers, depending on the size of the knife.)

 Notice also the cutting motion in the video.
 The tip of the knife never leaves the cutting board.
 This method is the safest and most efficient way to use a chef's knife.
 (Of course, sometimes the knife must leave the board, such as when you're halving a huge onion or potato.
 But for basic chopping and dicing, learn to keep the tip on the board and rock the knife gently to cut.)

 If you like a Santoku knife--a Japanese chef's knife with a flat blade--here's a short video (less than 2 minutes) from monkeysee.com showing proper technique with it.
 (The technique is surprisingly different.)

 There are dozens, perhaps hundreds, of different types of cuts.
 Did you know that "dice" has a specific meaning?
 That's right.
 Informally, to "dice" means to cut into small pieces.
 But formally, dice means a cube (makes sense), and it comes in 3 sizes: A "large dice" is about 3/4 of an inch (2 cm), a "medium dice" is about half an inch (1.25 cm), and a "small dice" is about a quarter inch (6mm).